mongodb/docs-realm/source/includes/realm-database.rst

 `JSON Schema <https://json-schema.org/learn/getting-started-step-by-step.html>`__.
 Client applications must match that backend schema to synchronize data.
-However, if you prefer to define your initial schema in your application's programming language, you can use :ref:`development mode
+However, if you prefer to define your initial schema in your application's programming language, you can use :ref:`Development Mode
 <concept-development-mode>` to create a backend JSON Schema based on
 native SDK objects as you write your application.
 However, once your application is used for production purposes, you should alter your